Decision Website Design

 .

 Collaboration will be a key component whether working with likeminded people or simply wrestling with issues in side chats.
 Tools for planning and substantiating a position will exist.
 Drafts will be fine-tuned before submission to the public debate.
-Writing aids will make the job easier and improve our clarity.
+AI writing aids will improve our clarity.
 An array of tools for fact checking will nurture us as lovers of the truth.

 .